clostra/newnode/docs/newnode-spec.md

 X-MSign replaces a previously used X-Sign header.
 X-Sign was an older mechanism we used.
 It authenticated the entire file, but did not authenticate any parts.

-X-MSign is a signed message that consists of the ASCII characters "msign" (5 bytes), timestamp when the message was generated (4 bytes), and of the root-level of the Merkle tree.
-The content includes HTTP headers other than X-Sign.
+X-MSign is a signed message that consists of the ASCII characters "sign" (4 bytes), timestamp when the message was generated (4 bytes), and of the root-level of the Merkle tree.
+The content includes HTTP headers other than X-MSign.
 The headers whenever peer protocol is used MUST include Content-Location and Content-Length, so that the URL and size is authenticated.

 X-MSign is transmitted base-64 encoded.